 Boise State University welcomes the contributions of scholars from all over the world in carrying out its mission.
 The University depends on scholars from around the world with expertise in a wide range of academic disciplines.
 Employer-sponsored applications for permanent residency for faculty help assure the on-going involvement of valued scholars in the life of the university.
-Questions concerning lawful permanent residency sponsorship should be directed to The Office of the General Counsel.
+Questions concerning lawful permanent residency sponsorship should be directed to Center for Global Education (208) 426-3652.

 WHO IS SPONSORED